AaronBalint/betaflight/README.md

 **IMPORTANT NOTES:**

 - Flight plan execution requires both GPS RESCUE and TELEMETRY modes to be active.
-- The flight plan will continue to execute if both modes are active during failsafe.
+- The flight plan mission will continue to execute if both modes are active during failsafe.
 - GPS orientation is only updated when the ground speed exceeds 3m/s (11 km/h).
-- When flying a flight plan the throttle controls the speed of flight plan execution.
+- The throttle controls the speed of flight plan execution during a mission.
 - The flight plan is reset to the first way-point when only GPS RESCUE mode is enabled.
-- You can pause / continue a flight plan by exiting / entering GPS RESCUE and TELEMETRY modes simultaneously.
+- You can pause / continue a flight plan mission by exiting / entering GPS RESCUE and TELEMETRY modes simultaneously.
 - All altitude settings are relative to the altitude at launch.

 **OSD**